communitiesuk/prototype-funding-application-system/docs/prototype-backlog.md

 - [ ] Compliance Reviewer: I can download a flattened CSV of Applications on the Dashboard

 - [ ] Compliance Reviewer: The Dashboard shows the Applications in the 2-stage hierarchy

+- [ ] Clean down dev data and create some meaningful demo fixtures

+- [ ] Add ERD to the architecture docs

 ### Iceboxed